 I am planning to install a pool in my backyard.
 Unfortunately, my neighbor has an easement across my property and the trail my neighbor uses goes right across the spot where I want to put the pool.
 Can I get rid of the easement?

-You didn't mention how you know about the easement, including whether it is in writing or understood orally, but if it is a valid and enforceable easement, you will be able to get rid of it only with your neighbor’s consent.
+You didn't mention how you know about the easement, including whether it is in writing or understood orally, but if it is a valid and enforceable easement, you will be able to get rid of it only with your neighbor's consent.
 A landowner cannot unilaterally terminate an easement.
-For this reason, your best shot at getting rid of the easement may be to get your neighbor to vacate the easement.
+For this reason, your best shot at getting rid of the easement might be to get your neighbor to vacate it.

-If it looks like the easement is enforceable, your best bet may be to ask your neighbor to vacate or relocate the easement.
-Be prepared to pay him or her to do so.
+If it looks like the easement is enforceable, your best bet might be to ask your neighbor to vacate or relocate the easement.
+Be prepared to pay for this.
 Unfortunately, if your neighbor refuses to vacate the easement, you most likely will not be able to get rid of it.

 Because of the configuration of our properties, my two neighbors have easements to use my driveway.
 I bought the house knowing that this was the case.
 However, with all the traffic along my driveway, the road is getting a bit torn up and needs to be repaved.
 Must I bear the costs of repaving the easement by myself?